bet4a/d3wiki/SVG-Shapes.md

 <a name="line_x" href="#line_x">#</a> line.<b>x</b>([<i>x</i>])

-If *x* is specified, sets the *x*-accessor to the specified function.
+If *x* is specified, sets the *x*-accessor to the specified function or constant.
 This accessor is invoked for each element in the data array passed to the line generator.
 The default accessor assumes that each input element is a two-element array of numbers:

 ```javascript
 function x(d) {